Gerardus Mercator: Leuven, 1543–1552

-In 1547 Mercator was visited by the young (nineteen year old) John Dee who, on completion of his undergraduate studies in Cambridge (1547), "went beyond the seas to speak and confer with some learned men".
+In 1547 Mercator was visited by the nineteen-year-old John Dee who, on completion of his undergraduate studies in Cambridge (1547), "went beyond the seas to speak and confer with some learned men".
 Dee and Mercator were both passionately interested in the same topics and they quickly established a close rapport which lasted throughout their lives.
-In 1548, Dee returned to Leuven (Louvain in Dee's text) and registered as a student: for three years, he was constantly in Mercator's company.
+In 1548, Dee returned to Leuven (spelled Louvain in Dee's text) and registered as a student; for three years, he was constantly in Mercator's company.
 Apart from a possible short visit to Duisburg in 1562, the two men did not meet, but they corresponded frequently and by good fortune a number of their letters are preserved.
 Dee took maps, globes and astronomical instruments back to England and in return furnished Mercator with the latest English texts and new geographical knowledge arising from the English explorations of the world.
 Forty years later, they were still co-operating, Dee using Mercator's maps to convince the English court to finance Martin Frobisher's expeditions and Mercator still avidly seeking information of new territories.

-The final success in Leuven was the 1551 celestial globe, the partner of his terrestrial globe of 1541.
-The records of the Plantin Press show that several hundred pairs of globes were sold before the end of the century despite their high price—in 1570 they sold at 25 carolus guilders for a pair.
+Mercator's final success in Leuven was the 1551 celestial globe, the partner of his terrestrial globe of 1541.
+The records of the Plantin Press show that several hundred such pairs of globes were sold before the end of the century despite their high price—in 1570 they sold at 25 carolus guilders for a pair.
 Celestial globes were a necessary adjunct to the intellectual life of rich patrons (Note: Note the globes in Holbein's ambassadors) and academics alike, for both astronomical and astrological studies, two subjects which were strongly entwined in the sixteenth century.
 Twenty-two pairs are still in existence.